Published March 1, 2026

 Context-blind agents

-Skills spawn subagents without conversation context, ensuring fresh perspectives that aren't anchored to the user's existing framing
+Skills spawn subagents without conversation context, ensuring fresh perspectives that aren't anchored to your framing.

 Friction preservation

-Dissent and disagreement aren't smoothed away by summarization — conflicting views are presented as-is for the user to resolve
+Dissent and disagreement are preserved, and conflicting views are presented as-is for you to resolve.

-Creates an initial framing of the user's intent, then spawns a context-blind agent to evaluate it for precision, clarity, completeness, and scope.
+Creates an initial framing of your intent, then spawns a context-blind agent to evaluate it for precision, clarity, completeness, and scope.
 If gaps are found, it asks targeted clarifying questions.
-A second agent then checks whether the problem could be better framed at a different level of abstraction — surfacing alternative framings the user may not have considered.
+A second agent checks whether the problem could be better framed at a different level of abstraction, surfacing alternative framings you may not have considered.

 Stress-test decisions before committing

-Generate and organize ideas with diversity built in
+Generate and organise ideas with diversity built in

-Frames the problem as "How Might We" questions, then selects 2–4 diversity primes — different lenses or contextual variations designed to push thinking in different directions.
-Each prime gets its own parallel context-blind agent that generates 8–10 ideas from that perspective.
-Results are automatically consolidated using the grouping skill below.
+Frames the problem as "How Might We" questions, then selects 2–4 different lenses designed to push thinking in different directions.
+Each lens gets its own parallel agent that generates ideas from that perspective.
+Results are consolidated and presented back to you.

-Takes a raw list of ideas, deduplicates across sources, clusters similar items, and creates 2–7 strategic themes at a uniform abstraction level.
-Validates that themes are MECE, actionable, and collectively complete.
-Used automatically after brainstorming, or standalone when ideas accumulate organically in conversation.
+Takes a raw list of ideas, deduplicates them, clusters similar items, and groups them into themes.
+It validates that the themes are MECE, actionable, and collectively complete.

 1. Open the plugin manager in Claude Code